Eugen Țurcanu: Murder trial

 Țurcanu and his group of torturers were tried in September–November 1954.
 The lead judge was Alexandru Petrescu, who also presided at the trials of Iuliu Maniu and the Danube-Black Sea Canal saboteurs.
 The indictment, drawn up by a military prosecutor, claimed that the activities of the accused came about following an initiative by Horia Sima.
 His alleged intention was to demonstrate to the West that detainees were mistreated and killed in Communist prisons in order to compromise the regime and the Romanian government. Țurcanu was accused of being the lead of the Câmpulung Frăția de Cruce in 1945, founding the "National Liberal Christian Youth" (Tineretul Național Liberal Creștin), then later, joining the Union of Communist Youth.
 The indictment recognized that some prisoners died, including Corneliu Niță, Eugen Gavrilescu, Gheorghe Șerban and Gheorghe Vătășoiu, but also Bogdanovici, "who had been subjected to one of the most horrible extermination regimes".

 On 10 November 1954, Țurcanu and most of his fellow defendants were sentenced to death.
-He and sixteen accomplices were shot on 17 December, and his death was recorded at Jilava town hall on 5 October 1962.
+He and sixteen accomplices were shot at Jilava Prison on 17 December, and his death was recorded at Jilava town hall on 5 October 1962.
 In 1957, the regime partially admitted its own involvement in the Pitești Experiment; their role was imprisoning lower-level officials and employees of the prison, including its director, Dumitrescu.
 Securitate Colonel Sepeanu was arrested in March 1953 and sentenced to 8 years in April 1957, but was pardoned and set free several months later.